TreyHilson/TicTacToe-client/README.md

 functionality.
 For example, I put "forgot password" on the button in my wireframe design, but there was no need, only "change password" was needed.
-Currently the game plays well for ver 1.0!
+Currently the game plays well for ver 1.0!</p>

   ---*---
-  In version 2.0 I would like to create an intuitive feeling AI I'd like to style more and expirement more with CSS.
+  In version 2.0
+  I would like to create an intuitive feeling AI
+  User can access how man wins & losses.